roseengineering/vitamin-d/README.md

    main thead if needed.

-To create the main thread app call createApp:
+3. To create the main thread app call createApp:

      import { createApp } from 'vitamind';
      var worker = workify('./app');
-     createApp(document.body, worker);
+     var dispatch = createApp(document.body, worker);
+     dispatch({ type: null });

-This bridges the main thread with the backend web worker and starts the app.
+*  This bridges the main thread with the backend web worker.
+The function return a dispatch function which can be used to kickoff the first rendering of the app.

 Copyright 2017 roseengineering